There are two locations to configure settings that affect how your app is built:

 |SDKs for App Stores||Select which third party app stores to integrate with.
 To include an integration, click Add next to an App Store name.
 The Unity Package Manager automatically downloads and includes the relevant integration package.|

-Unity uses the Ericsson Texture Compression (ETC) format for textures that don’t have individual texture formatA file format for handling textures during realtime rendering by 3D graphics hardware, such as a graphics card or mobile device.
+Unity uses the Ericsson Texture Compression (ETC) format for textures that don’t have individual texture formatA file format for handling textures during real-time rendering by 3D graphics hardware, such as a graphics card or mobile device.
 More info

 See in Glossary overrides.
-When building an APK to target specific hardware, use the Texture Compression3D Graphics hardware requires Textures to be compressed in specialised formats which are optimized for fast Texture sampling.
+When building an APK to target specific hardware, use the Texture Compression3D Graphics hardware requires Textures to be compressed in specialized formats which are optimized for fast Texture sampling.
 More info

 See in Glossary option to override this default behavior.
 Texture Compression is a global setting for the Project.
 If a texture has a specific override on it, that texture is not affected by the Texture Compression setting.
 For additional information, see TexturesAn image used when rendering a GameObject, Sprite, or UI element.
 Textures are often applied to the surface of a mesh to give it visual detail.
 More info